-Eligibility criteria and documents for sub-brokers
+Eligibility criteria and documents for an Authorised Person

-Eligibility criteria for sub-brokers
+Eligibility criteria for authorised persons

-- An aspiring sub-broker should also have good knowledge of financial markets.
+- An aspiring authorised person should also have good knowledge of financial markets.
 This will help them advise clients on what stocks to buy.
 They should recommend stocks that are suited to the risk and return expectations of the client.
 For example, large-cap stocks that offer stable returns may be suitable for investors with a low-risk appetite.
 Medium or small-cap stocks are more suited for investors who want higher returns.

 - Knowledge of the economy is also a plus.
 This is because events that affect the economy will also affect the financial market.
-For example, a poor harvest will lower demand for goods in the rural population and thus affect the health of the economy overall.
+For example, a poor harvest will lower demand for goods in the rural population and thus influence the health of the economy overall.

 - Management skills also could come in handy.
 This is because, after a certain point, it’s all about managing people and resources and using them effectively.